48HoursLogo / Listen As Audio Podcast

 Your logo is the face of your brand.
-It appears on every piece of literature, in ads and on your website.
+It appears on every piece of literature, in ads, and on your website.
 If you’ve designed it the right way, it speaks to people about who you are and what you stand for.
-However, placing it in the wrong spot can make it fade into the background and lead to lack of brand recognition.
+However, placing it in the wrong spot can make it fade into the background and lead to a lack of brand recognition.

 In a survey of 1,500 small business owners, researchers found 57% of owners would pay $500 for a logo design, 18% up to $1,000 and only 14% would pay over $1,000.
 While most entrepreneurs understood the importance of graphic design, they had to work within a budget.

 No matter how much you pay for your logo, you’ll still wind up with something your customers begin identifying with when interacting with your brand.
 Figuring out where to place it for maximum exposure helps with image recognition.
 Here are some rules of thumb with logo placement.

 You’ve likely noticed the majority of websites place their logos in the top-left corner of their sites.
 People are used to seeing the logo near the top of the page.
 Some will go with a center placement instead.

 Nielsen Norman Group conducted some research into the left versus right logo placement on websites.